 The Education Strategy, which has been established by the Committee for Education, Sport & Culture, serves as a guiding compass for what the Bailiwick's education system needs to deliver.

-Even in a small community like ours, the States-maintained education system is broad and diverse, covering early years, primary, secondary, post-16, special needs and adult learning across numerous sites.
+Even in a small community like ours, the States-maintained education system is broad and diverse, covering early years, primary, secondary, post-16, special educational needs and adult learning across numerous sites.
 Think of the Education Strategy as the glue that binds all this together with one common purpose.

 Moving forward, everything that we do in education can be linked back to these four themes.
 It helps ensure accountability and that resources are directed in the best way possible.

 The priorities are necessarily high-level, as you would expect any vision to be.
 Collectively they set out an overall framework to enable all aspects of education to flourish.
 What's key is that learners are always at the centre.

 - Pivotal to our Education Strategy is fairness.
 We want to ensure every learner has everything they need to be successful.
 And we deliver that through equity, safety and inclusivity.

 - But what do these three terms means in practice?

 - Inclusivity is about ensuring that all learners can benefit from the same opportunities.
 Equity builds on that by recognising that learners need varying levels of support to attain the same progress and the teaching and other assistance they receive should reflect that.
 And to be able deliver on either of these promises, everyone needs to feel safe in our educational a settings so that they can be confident and be the best they can be.

 - We will achieve equity, safety and inclusivity with the following commitments: